Heap Destination

 Select the Heap destination.

 (Optional) Select the sources that you want to connect to this destination.
 You can always connect sources to your destination later.
-We’ll only show you eligible sources.
+We’ll only show you sources that you can use with your destination.

 Configure your destination.